 - Outlining: This is a great way to keep the big picture in mind and help you focus on the relationships between the information you want to share.
 The more detailed your outline is for your entire book, the easier it will be to write it out later as a manuscript.

-- Ghostwriting: If you don’t have time to write your full manuscript after using one of the strategies above, you can always partner with a ghostwriter.
+- Hire a Scribe: If you don’t have time to write your full manuscript after using one of the strategies above, you can always partner with a co-writer.
 When you work with Danielle, each word will be yours and you have the last say about how your book manuscript is written.

 Intuitive Author Recommendations: